-Looking forward to the remainder of 2025, we believe that demand in the market will continue to grow due to several factors, including the impact of recent catastrophe events, the inflation of insured values and cedants adjusting their reinsurance budgets.
-The fact that the California Wildfires occurred in the first quarter does not change our overall strategy for the year.
-Our focus on continuing to grow business where it makes sense remains, and we believe there is ample latent demand in markets and are prepared to grow where we see opportunities.
+With our 2025 portfolio largely set, we are now planning for 2026 where our focus is on continuing to grow business where it makes sense, and we believe there is ample latent demand in markets and are prepared to grow where we see opportunities.
 We believe that we are well positioned to meet this expected demand due to our flexible underwriting platform, our risk expertise, and the strength and durability of our partnerships with clients and brokers.